 What can I do with a degree in Physics?

-Through their Physics degree, graduates develop a valuable set of skills that are transferrable to a range of careers, including:
+Through their Physics degree, graduates gain a valuable set of transferable skills that includes:

 - Problem solving

 - Ability to communicate orally and in writing

 - Capacity to think creatively, logically and quantitatively

 - Cooperation, teamwork and leadership

 Applied learning opportunities are available such as laboratory sessions, fieldtrips and internships.
 These experiences deepen your skillset, awareness of others, working knowledge and employability.